JunctionAt/Python-Plugin-Loader/readme.md

 The python plugin loader is a pluginloader for bukkit to load python plugins via jython (and hopefully via jpype eventually).

+The other part of this project is a convenience liberary that makes interfacing with bukkit easier.
+This is located at https://github.com/hansihe/Python-Plugin-Loader-Lib

 Using the plugin loader
 -----------------------